 Steward Who?

-03/18/2019 8:16 PM | Anonymous
+03/18/2019 8:16 PM | Deleted user

 We all know that Cal-Trans maintains our roads, and (for the most part) keeps the rural areas fairly neat for road cycling.
 If you’re riding within Fresno or Clovis city limits, you can contact the city to come out and remove debris from the bike lanes.
 But what happens when you ride Gravel or Mountain bikes?
 Who handles those trails?
 Well, we are lucky enough to have other local clubs and groups in the area that operate just like our Fresno Cycling Club: on a volunteer basis.
 “Trail advocacy” has been done locally for several years, but only on certain trails.
 There have been huge areas that have been neglected and left to their demise until recently.
 There seems to be a resurgence for taking care of our trails, and the volunteers that do that are incredible individuals worthy of a big THANK YOU!